-- An increase in the production volumes of chicken meat by around 100,000 tonnes as a result of our capital investment in the expansion of the Vinnysia poultry project (Phase 2); - · MHP continues to be well-positioned to deliver further increases in both revenue and profit in 2019, driven by increasing production, mainly from the Poultry and Related Operations Segment and its recent acquisition of Perutnina Ptuj in the Balkans. - · An increase in export sales of chicken meat across all regions, which is expected to result in around 320,000 tonnes of chicken meat; and - Construction of the first phase of and launch of an alternative energy biogas project of 12 MW capacity at the Vinnytsia poultry complex.
+- An increase in production volume of chicken meat by around 100,000 tonnes as a result of our capital investments in the expansion of the Vinnytsia poultry complex (Phase 2) in Ukraine and by around 80,000 tonnes driven by recent acquisition of Perutnina Ptuj in Slovenia; and - An increase in export sales of chicken meat across all regions, which is expected to result in around 320,000 tonnes of chicken meat; and - Gradual launch in operations of an alternative energy biogas project of 12MW capacity at the Vinnytsia poultry complex (launched at the end of 2018).

-We are confident that, with our vertically-integrated business model, we will continue to deliver strong financial results, supported by a significant and growing share of hard currency revenues from exports of chicken, oils and grain.
+We are confident that, with our vertically integrated business model, we will continue to deliver strong financial results, supported by a significant and growing share of hard currency revenues from exports of chicken, oils and grain.